How to Teach Your Child to Call 000

 You can help your child to learn what an emergency is by going through lots of different scenarios and asking them to identify which ones are emergencies.
 You could make a list of the answers.

-To practise identifying emergency situations, you can play this fun ‘Emergency Bingo’ game, using the pictures in this Resource Pack (full instructions on how to play can be found here).
+To practise identifying emergency situations, you can play this fun ‘Emergency Bingo’ game, using the pictures in this Resource Pack.
 You can also use these picture cards to play a sorting game, asking your child to sort the cards into three piles for Police, Fire or Ambulance.

 Step 2: Know How to Use a Phone